 - 2.9.1 The Select Committee has a key role to play in the continuing development of the Education and Lifelong Learning Agenda in the Borough.
 During 2004/05 we have covered a wide range of subjects and issues which are summarised in this report.
-Good progress continues to be made and, on the whole, Key Stage Results are satisfactory and there is much to recognise and celebrate in our schools. - 2.9.2 Although the work programme for 2005/06 will not be finalised until the first meeting of the new municipal year, there are likely to be a range of both significant national developments and changes and local initiatives which will warrant our attention, including:- - (a) the Council's approach to "Every Child Matters"; - (b) the Schools Review Programme; - (c) Schools Funding, including three year budgets; - (d) support for Children in Public Care (on a continuing and regular basis); - (e) the Special Education Needs Action Plan; - (f) developing the archive service;
+Good progress continues to be made and, on the whole, Key Stage Results are satisfactory and there is much to recognise and celebrate in our schools. - 2.9.2 The outline work programme for 2005/06 was approved at the first meeting of the Committee in the new municipal year on 16th June 2005 subject to further consideration of the implications of the Children Act, 2004.
+The programme agreed included:- - Issue arising from "Every Child Matters" in the Children Act 2004 - Learning for the Future, including the Review of School Places and Building Schools for the Future. - Children and Young Person's Plan (a single plan to replace a range of existing statutory plans - Full Service Extended School development